 PREREQUISITE: 1) Concurrent enrollment in or completion of Accounting 31, Business 38, or Mathematics equivalent and eligibility to enroll in English 28 or 85 or concurrent enrollment in any 3 unit English class indicated by the college placement exam or acceptable work experience.
 CO-REQUISITE: Accounting 41.
+(TRANSFER STUDENTS should enroll in Accounting 1.)

-0104 LEC 9:00 am - 10:25 am T Th TIWARI, B G AD 301B 0108 LEC 3:10 hrs TBA TIWARI, B G ON LINE This section n is taught ove r the Internet with ma ndatory on-camp ous orientation and to est sessions at LACC.
-Orientation: 4: 30 pm, Mon., Aug.
-27, AD 316.
-Y ou must be eni olled in Co-Requisite ACCT 41 (0115 i).
-For info email tiw aribg@lacitycollege.edu
+0104 LEC 9:00 am - 10:25 am TTh TIWARI, B G AD 306 0108 LEC 3:10 hrs TBA TIWARI, B G ON LINE This section is a Hybrid Course taught over the Internet with mandatory on-campus orientation and test sessions at LACC.
+Orientation: 4:30 pm, Monday, August 26, AD 316.
+For info email tiwarib